 Apple Creek Health and Rehab is located in Centerton, Arkansas, a city with a total of 8,975 people.
-This is a great facility.
-We awarded this it an overall grade of B+, which is very favorable score.
+This is a very respectable facility.
+We gave it an overall grade of B, which is a favorable score.
 This nursing home truly has plenty going for it.
-One of the better aspects of this facility's report card is its strong long-term care grade, which is addressed in the next paragraph.
+You should also take a look at this facility's category grades below.
+Long-term care grades are discussed in the next section.

 Apple Creek Health and Rehab

 - Nursing Home

 Get pricing and details on Centerton senior living options.Get Pricing

 - Accepts Medicare 1

 - No CCRC

 - Offers Inpatient Rehab